hamlet-io/docs/docs/how-to/define/adding-env-vars.md

 }
 ```

-And the environment variable has now been added to the CloudFormation deployment
+and the environment variable has now been added to the CloudFormation deployment:-

 ```json
 {